Retriever breeds are a type of gun dog, and they retrieve stuffs for hunters.

 But that is just for a few seconds.
 Both breeds are extremely friendly and sociable.

-The Lab comes in three different colors, black, chocolate, and gold.
+The popular breed comes in three different colors, black, chocolate, and gold.
 Whatever you choose, it doesn’t matter.

 All are perfect for people with families.
 And since he loves to play and exercise, the Lab is ideal for people with an active lifestyle.